pantheon-systems/documentation/source/content/guides/decoupled/drupal-backend-starters/02-create.md

 ## Install with Dashboard Upstream

-1. Log in to your Pantheon Dashboard and select the **Sites** page.
+1. Log in to your **Site Dashboard** and select the **Sites** page.

 1. Click the **Front-End Sites** tab and then click **+Create New Site**.

 1. Select **Drupal for Front-End** under **Create Backend CMS**.

-    - You can also follow the [Decoupled Drupal Composer Managed](https://dashboard.pantheon.io/sites/create?upstream_id=c76c0e51-ad85-41d7-b095-a98a75869760) link to create your site in the Pantheon Dashboard.
+    - You can also follow the [Decoupled Drupal Composer Managed](https://dashboard.pantheon.io/sites/create?upstream_id=c76c0e51-ad85-41d7-b095-a98a75869760) link to create your Front-End Site in the Site Dashboard.

     ![select a starter](../../../../images/decoupled-select-starter.png)